S-RASTER: Contraction Clustering for Evolving Data Streams: Introduction

 \section{Introduction}

-Clustering is a standard method for data analysis.
-Many clustering methods have been proposed~\cite{clusteringSurvey}.
+Clustering is a standard method for data analysis and many clustering methods have been proposed~\cite{clusteringSurvey}.
 Some of the most well-known clustering algorithms are DBSCAN~\cite{ester1996density}, $k$-means clustering~\cite{macqueen1967some}, and CLIQUE~\cite{Agrawal1998}~\cite{Agrawal2005}.
-Yet, they have in common that they do not perform well when clustering big data, i.e.~data that far exceeds available main memory.
-Based on a real-world challenge we faced in industry, i.e.~clustering of large amounts of geospatial data, we developed Contraction Clustering (RASTER), a very fast linear-time clustering algorithm for identifying approximate density-based clusters.
-The original presentation was focused on sequential processing of batch data~\cite{rasterLOD} and was followed by a description of a parallel version of this algorithm~\cite{ulm2019contraction}.
+Yet, they have in common that they do not perform well with big data, i.e.~data that far exceeds available main memory~\cite{Venkatasubramanian2018}.
+This was also confirmed by our own experience when we faced the real-world industrial challenge of identifying dense clusters in terabytes of geospatial data.
+This led us to develop Contraction Clustering (RASTER), a very fast linear-time clustering algorithm for identifying approximate density-based clusters in 2D data, primarily motivated by the fact that existing batch processing algorithms for this purpose exhibited insufficient performance.
+We previously described RASTER and highlighted its performance for sequential processing of batch data~\cite{rasterLOD}.
+This was followed by a description of a parallel version of that algorithm~\cite{ulm2019contraction}.
 A key aspect of RASTER is that it does not exhaustively cluster its input but instead identifies their approximate location in linear time.
 As it only requires constant space, it is eminently suitable for clustering big data.
 The variant RASTER$'$ retains its input and still runs in linear time while requiring only a single pass.
 Of course, it cannot operate in constant memory.

 A common motivation for stream processing is that data does not fit into working memory and therefore cannot be retained.
 This is not a concern for RASTER as it can process an arbitrary amount of data in limited working memory.
 One could therefore divide a stream of data into discrete batches and consecutively cluster them.
-Yet, this approach does not address the problem that, in a given stream of data, any density-based cluster may only be temporary.
-In order to solve this problem, this paper presents Contraction Clustering for evolving data streams (S-RASTER).
+Yet, this approach does not address the problem that, in a given stream of data, any density-based cluster may only exist temporarily.
+In order to solve this problem, this paper presents Contraction Clustering for Evolving Data Streams (S-RASTER).
 This algorithm has been designed for identifying density-based clusters in infinite data streams within a sliding window.
 S-RASTER is not a replacement of RASTER, but a complement, enabling this pair of algorithms to efficiently cluster data, regardless of whether it is available as a batch or a stream.